braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/rate-limiting.md

 ### Rate limiting and Canvas components

-Rate limits apply to sending across a Canvas. as If multiple channels are utilized in a Canvas or Canvas step, the rate limit will be shared across channels.
+Rate limits apply to all message sending across a Canvas.
+If multiple channels are utilized in a Canvas or Canvas step, the rate limit will be shared across channels.

 ### Delivery speed rate limiting